influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/view-telegraf-config.md

 title: View a Telegraf configuration
 seotitle: View a Telegraf configuration in the InfluxDB UI
 description: >
-  View the `telegraf.conf` and setup details associated with a Telegraf configuration created in the InfluxDB UI.
+  View the `telegraf.conf` and setup instructions associated with a Telegraf configuration created in the InfluxDB UI.
 menu:
   v2_0: